Vasper is a patented health technology designed to promote systemic health gains.

 And our hormone investigation didn’t stop there.

 Testosterone is a key hormone that is involved in regulating muscle growth, bone density, fat metabolism, and mood in both men and women.
-We explored this hormone in with five Texas Rangers players in 8 Vasper sessions over 2 weeks.
+We explored this hormone with five professional baseball players in 8 Vasper sessions over 2 weeks.
 80% saw an increase in free testosterone levels, with an average increase of 132% across all participants.

 But what does all this talk about hormone levels mean?